maartene/Text-Adventure/README.md

     * SwiftUI Lifecycle (i.e. `@main`)
     * Keyboard shortcuts (no enter to send the command)
     * Automatic scroll to the end of the scrollview.
+* Known issues: SwiftUI has no way to automatically focus a control.
+In particular, I want the command field to have focus after starting the program so you can just start typing away.
+I'm currently deciding whether to use a workaround or simply wait for this (obvious) functionality to be shipped by Apple.